Ishaan-Dev5/sanatak/sprint-1/branch_access_policies.md

 ## 1. Introduction

-Branch access policies refer to the rules and restrictions enforced on branches within version control systems like Git.
-These policies help protect important branches (e.g., `main`, `develop`) from accidental changes, enforce code review processes, and standardize team workflows.
+Branch access policies in GitHub, often referred to as branch protection rules or rulesets, are a set of configurations that repository administrators can implement to control how changes are made to specific branches within a repository.

 ---

-## 2. Why Branch Access Policies Matter
+## 2. Why Branch Access Policies

-Branch access policies refer to the rules and restrictions enforced on branches within version control systems like Git.
-These policies help protect important branches (e.g., `main`, `develop`) from accidental changes, enforce code review processes, and standardize team workflows.
+Branch access policies in GitHub, often referred to as branch protection rules or rulesets, are a set of configurations that repository administrators can implement to control how changes are made to specific branches within a repository.

 Unrestricted branch access can lead to unreviewed code, broken builds, or security issues.
 Branch access policies help: